API Documentation

 Notes

 Array flags provide information about how the memory area used for the array is to be interpreted.
-There are 6 Boolean flags in use, only three of which can be changed by the user: UPDATEIFCOPY, WRITEABLE, and ALIGNED.
+There are 7 Boolean flags in use, only four of which can be changed by the user: WRITEBACKIFCOPY, UPDATEIFCOPY, WRITEABLE, and ALIGNED.

 WRITEABLE (W) the data area can be written to;